-Companies who fail to comply with GDPR face complex administrative procedures and serious fines.
-These take form in a two-tiered system—meaning that the more serious the infraction, the more serious the consequence.
+Companies that fail to comply with GDPR face complex administrative procedures and serious fines.
+These take form in a two-tiered system — meaning that the more serious the infraction, the more serious the consequence.

-GDPR goes into effect on May 25th, 2018.
+GDPR went into effect on May 25, 2018.
 At this time, any companies that do not provide the required level of data protection will receive a fine.

 The goal of GDPR is to better protect the personal information of citizens and consumers.
 As such, your EU customers have eight fundamental rights under the regulation.
-These are as follows (source):
+These are as follows: